Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 get() Creates a closure named check_dim decorated by @parameter so it runs at compile time, it's checking that each item in *idx is less then the same dimension in the static shape. unroll is used to run it at compile-time i amount of times.
 This is shown in line 11.

 ## 10.6 Querying the host target info with module sys.info
+Mojo can gather a lot of info on your host machine to finetune its behavior if need be.
 Methods for querying the host target info are implemented in module `sys.info`.

 See `target_info.mojo`: